Position

 Responsibilities:

-• Assess and monitor patients' vascular health, including performing vascular assessments and interpreting diagnostic test results.
+• Assess and monitor patients with vascular conditions, including performing vascular assessments and interpreting diagnostic test results.

 Qualifications